kaaproject/kaa-rfcs/0009-enpoint-events-ipc/README.md

 ## Connectivity events
 The `{event-group}` is `connectivity`.
 ### Endpoint connected
-Published when endpoint opened the communication session with the Kaa Iot Platform.
+Published when endpoint opened the communication session with the server.
 The `{event-type}` is `connected`.

 NATS subject format: